Malaysian Chinese: Distribution of Han ethnic subgroups

-Different Chinese dialects are spoken in Malaysian cities and towns.
-Across the country, Mandarin has emerged as the lingua franca among the various Chinese dialect groups, largely due to its use as the language of instruction in Chinese schools and China's increasing economic influence.
+Different varieties of Chinese are spoken in Malaysian cities and towns.
+Across the country, Mandarin has emerged as the lingua franca among the various Chinese subgroups, largely due to its use as the language of instruction in Chinese schools and China's increasing economic influence.

 Within Peninsular Malaysia, Hokkien is predominantly spoken in west coast cities such as George Town, Seberang Perai, Klang, Malacca, Batu Pahat and Muar.
-In contrast, Cantonese is the main dialect in Kuala Lumpur, Ipoh, Seremban and Kuantan.
+In contrast, Cantonese is the main Chinese language in Kuala Lumpur, Ipoh, Seremban and Kuantan.
 Interior towns like Cameron Highlands and Kulai were primarily Hakka-speaking.
 Teochew was also commonly used along the western coast of Perak and in Johor Bahru.
 Bentong and Raub contained a substantial Kwongsai-speaking population.

-The distribution of Chinese dialects in East Malaysia exhibits significant variation.
-In Sabah, Hakka is the predominant dialect, particularly in Kota Kinabalu, Lahad Datu, Semporna, Papar and Tawau.
+The distribution of Chinese languages in East Malaysia exhibits significant variation.
+In Sabah, Hakka is the predominant language, particularly in Kota Kinabalu, Lahad Datu, Semporna, Papar and Tawau.
 In Sarawak, Hakka is also prevalent in towns such as Serian, Kota Samarahan and Bau.
-Cantonese serves as the main dialect in Miri and Sandakan.
-Kuching and Kapit contained multiple dialect groups, including Hokkien, Hakka and Fuzhou.
-The town of Sibu was often referred to as a mini-Fuzhou, with the dialect also being used in Sarikei.
+Cantonese serves as the main language in Miri and Sandakan.
+Kuching and Kapit contained multiple language groups, including Hokkien, Hakka and Fuzhou.
+The town of Sibu was often referred to as a mini-Fuzhou, with the language also being used in Sarikei.

 Geographical distributions of ethnic Chinese Malaysians by majority in each cities or towns:

-The first census conducted in 1970 after Malaysia was formed in 1963 reported that there were 3,555,879 ethnic Chinese Malaysians, with the Hokkien or Min Nan (福建人 or 闽南人) being the majority at 32.4%, followed by Hakka (客家人) at 22.1%, Cantonese (广府人) at 19.8%, Teochew (潮汕人) and Hainanese (海南人) at 12.4% and 4.7% respectively.
+The first census conducted in 1970 after Malaysia was formed in 1963 reported that there were 3,555,879 ethnic Chinese Malaysians, with the Hokkien being the majority at 32.4%, followed by Hakka at 22.1%, Cantonese at 19.8%, Teochew and Hainanese at 12.4% and 4.7% respectively.
 This increase to 4,554,664 in 1980 and 4,623,900 in 1991.
 In 2000, the census reported that ethnic Chinese Malaysians numbered at 5,691,908, which was approximately 24.45% of the country's population at the time, with 86% of them living in urban areas.
 In West Malaysia, Hokkien became the leading group followed by Cantonese, Hakka and Teochew.
-The pattern differs in East Malaysia where Hakka is the majority in Sabah and Sarawak followed by Hokkien and Cantonese in Sabah and the Fuzhou (福州人), Hokkien and Teochew in Sarawak.
+The pattern differs in East Malaysia where Hakka is the majority in Sabah and Sarawak followed by Hokkien and Cantonese in Sabah and the Fuzhou, Hokkien and Teochew in Sarawak.
 The population increased further to 6,392,636 by 2010 and 6,892,367 by 2020.
 As of 2020, over three-fifths of Malaysia's ethnic Chinese resided in Selangor, Johor, Kuala Lumpur and Penang.
 Penang also had the largest percentage of Chinese and was the only state where the Chinese constituted a plurality.